Aysenur-Erkin/image_annotator_tk/README.md

 # 🖼️ Image Annotation Tool

 A Tkinter-based desktop application for annotating images with bounding boxes and polygons.
-Perfect for preparing datasets for computer vision tasks! ✏️
+Perfect for preparing datasets for computer vision tasks.

 ## ⚙️ Features